 – Child (not from the SVB)

-If you come to live and work in the Netherlands and you have a child, you can get Dutch child benefit.
-This applies in the following cases:
+If you live and work in the Netherlands and have a child, you can claim Dutch child benefit.
+To qualify, the following must apply:

 – You have a valid residence permit, and